Header Graphic for Gold Investing Simplified

 "IN GOD WE TRUST" Motto Libertys

 Beginning in 1866, the motto "IN GOD WE TRUST" was added to the reverse of the $20 Libertys.
-The motto was added above the eagle (see the reverse image of the $20 Liberty below) and continued until 1907, the last year the $20 Liberty was minted.
+The motto was added above the eagle (see the reverse image of the $20 Liberty above) and continued until 1907, the last year the $20 Liberty was minted.

 Twenty Dollar Libertys containing "TWENTY DOLLARS" with motto (1877-1907) are also known as Type 3 Liberty Head Double Eagle coins.